Sweet Tamales | Piña Colada Tamales

 Typically when Mexicans think of sweet tamales a bright pink colored masa with raisins throughout it is what pops into their minds.

-But amigos tamales dulces are way more than those pink ones!
+But amigos tamales dulces, or sweet tamales, are way more than those pink ones!

 There are so many delicious variations to these sweet masa pockets.
 Some are traditional and there’s also lots of new modern takes on them.
 Like have you seen the Gansito stuffed ones?
 It’s insane how creative people have gotten.